SailDocs GRIB Service

 What this page is about

-Also see the page produced by Richard Clifford for members of the RCC. for information on the use of Airmail by HF radio..
+For advice on using HF/SSB radio for email, see page produced by Richard Clifford for members of the RCC. for information on the use of Airmail by HF radio..

 Requesting a GRIB file

-The procedure described using Saildocs may seem somewhat cumbersome to use but extremely flexible.
+The procedure described using Saildocs may seem somewhat cumbersome but is extremely flexible.
 The easiest way to show is by example.

 A simple message reads